 6. Practice Like You Will Take It

-To get the most out of your prep time, take several practice tests and under conditions as close as possible to what you will experience on test day.
-Taking short cuts is not going to help you gain points.
-So, make sure to take the test uninterrupted, using the same time allotment per section you’ll have for the test.
-And believe it or not, our tutors have found that students perform differently on digital tests versus paper tests.
-Since your test will be paper, print it out and take it that way.
+Believe it or not, our tutors have found that students perform differently on digital tests versus paper tests.
+Since your test will be on paper, print it out and take it that way.
 In addition, use a bubble sheet for your answers.
 Some students skip this step.
-Procedural details matter and you’ll be grateful you did it the right way when test day rolls around.
+Procedural details matter, and you’ll be grateful you did it the right way when test day rolls around.

 Read our post on how to properly set the scene for a practice test to gain even more useful tips.